Taber1970/getdata-031/README.md

 names(mean_std_x) = mean_std_features$V2

-## 6) Since I now have a data object with the english text activities and one with subject data for each observation, I could add them to the main data frame,
-## but it is easier to get the mean of each value in the data for each combination of activities and subjects by keepign them seperate and usign them in the aggregate
-## function to get the final required tidy data.
+## 6) Since I now have a data object with the english text activities and one with subject data for each observation, I could add them to the main data frame, but it is easier to get the mean of each value in the data for each combination of activities and subjects by keeping them seperate and usign them in the aggregate function to get the final required tidy data.

 ### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.